-Onconova Therapeutics, Inc., the licensor, is currently conducting a global Phase III trial and SymBio Pharmaceuticals started the Japan trial in December 2015 (43 patients enrolled as of May 2019).
-The global Phase III trial addresses higher-risk myelodysplastic syndromes (higher-risk MDS), which do not respond to the current standard treatment with hypomethylating agents, which relapse after treatment under the current standard of care, or which are intolerant to hypomethylating agents, and is under way at clinical trial sites in more than 20 countries worldwide.
-As of March 2019, the company had reached 75% of its target of enrolling 360 patients worldwide.
+Onconova Therapeutics, Inc., the licensor, is currently conducting a global phase III trial and SymBio Pharmaceuticals started the Japan trial in December 2015 (48 patients enrolled as of October 2019).
+The global phase III trial addresses higher-risk myelodysplastic syndromes (higher-risk MDS), which do not respond to the current standard treatment with hypomethylating agents, which relapse after treatment under the current standard of care, or which are intolerant to hypomethylating agents, and is under way at clinical trial sites in more than 20 countries worldwide.
+In October 2019, Onconova announced that it had reached 90% of its target of enrolling 360 patients worldwide.
+The company plans to report top-line (primary endpoint) results in 1H 2020.
 Based on these trial results, the company plans to apply for approval in Japan at the same time as in the US and Europe.